-The Pennsylvania American Water Company provides water service to the West Sadsbury Commons shopping center.
+The Pennsylvania American Water Company provides water service to the West Sadsbury Commons shopping center and along Lower Valley Road.

 Stormwater Management

 Stormwater management is the safe and effective collection, control, infiltration, and treatment of the stormwater that flows overland into streams.
 When implemented it minimizes intermittent flooding, reduces erosion and sedimentation of streams, and reduces contamination of groundwater, surface water, and drinking water sources.
 Stormwater management is needed because impervious surfaces and unmanaged runoff can cause negative impacts on water quality and increase flooding.